llvm/llvm-project/llvm/docs/CommandGuide/llvm-remarkutil.rst

 .. option:: --group-by=<value>
   group count of remarks by property.
   * ``source``: Count will be collected per source path.
-Requires remarks to have debug loc info
+Remarks with no debug location will not be counted.
   * ``function``: Count is collected per function.
   * ``function-with-loc``: Count is collected per function per source.
-Requires remarks to have debug loc info
+Remarks with no debug location will not be counted.
   * ``Total``: Report a count for the provided remark file.

 .. option:: --args[=arguments]